MinuraIddamalgoda/MinuraIddamalgoda/README.md

 -->

 My job title is technically "Software Engineer" but "makes computers do things" is a better description.
 I can't help but get stuck into all things analysis, dev, test, sys admin, and ops!

-### 🔭 Currently working on:
-I'm finishing off the final semester of my degree, where I'll be studying; Artificial Intelligence, Operating Systems Principles, and Soft.
-Eng.
-Processes and Tools!
-So my personal projects will have to be put on the backburner as I (try to) balance work and uni.